Alexander W. Dreyfoos Jr.: Biography

-Dreyfoos graduated from the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts, in 1954 with a BS focusing on electronics, optics, and physics, assisted by MIT financing after the death of his father.
+Alexander Dreyfoos was the only son of cellist Martha Bullard Whittemore Dreyfoos (1898–1977) and photographer-inventor Alexander W. Dreyfoos Sr. (1876–1951) of Apeda Studios.
+He was of paternal Swiss-Jewish descent.
+He graduated from the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts, in 1954 with a Bachelor of Science focusing on electronics, optics, and physics, assisted by MIT financing after the death of his father.
 Having also completed ROTC, Dreyfoos then served in the U.S. Air Force in Sembach, Germany, 1954–1956, commanding a 40-man photo lab critical to reconnaissance missions at age 22.
 Returning home, under the GI Bill he earned an MBA at Harvard Business School in 1958.[4]
 Dreyfoos earned his pilot's license in 1960, and multiple ratings over time including airline transport pilot (ATP).
-He has owned six airplanes, including two Citation jets, and two turbine helicopters, all of which he flew single-pilot.
+He had owned six airplanes, including two Citation jets, and two turbine helicopters, all of which he flew single-pilot.

 Dreyfoos founded Photo Electronics Corporation (PEC) in 1963, with George W. Mergens, to address problems in color print reproduction.
 They developed their groundbreaking Video Color Negative Analyzer (VCNA) in Dreyfoos’ Port Chester, New York basement, then set up a factory in a former church in Connecticut.
 The VCNA was marketed worldwide by Eastman Kodak Company.
 Dreyfoos moved PEC to Florida in 1969, and in 1970 a motion-picture version of the VCNA earned an Academy Award from the Academy of Motion Picture Arts and Sciences.
 From 1990 to 2006, the VCNA was part of the “Information Age: People, Information and Technology” display at the American History Museum of the Smithsonian Institution and remains in its permanent collection.
 Dreyfoos later invented the innovative LaserColor Printer and assisted his son, Robert Dreyfoos, in developing a digital version of the VCNA for PEC called the Professional Video Analyzing Computer (PVAC).

-Dreyfoos holds ten U.S. and many foreign patents covering his inventions.
+Dreyfoos held ten U.S. and many foreign patents covering his inventions.

-Dreyfoos owned television station WPEC TV-12, the ABC affiliate in West Palm Beach, Florida, from 1973 to 1996.
+Dreyfoos owned television station WPEC TV-12, the CBS affiliate in West Palm Beach, Florida, from 1973 to 1996.
 Beginning in 1977, under his direction, his staff developed the world-class Sailfish Marina Resort in Palm Beach Shores, Florida, which he sold in 2004.
 It was the success of PEC that enabled these purchases, and their subsequent sales that enabled Dreyfoos to practice philanthropy, for which he formed The Dreyfoos Group in 1996.

-After founding in 1978 what became the Cultural Council of Palm Beach County, Dreyfoos led efforts that culminated in the 1992 opening of the fully funded Raymond F. Kravis Center for the Performing Arts, cultural centerpiece of Palm Beach County.
-He remained its board chair until 2007, and remains a board member for life and its single largest donor at $7,000,000.
+After founding in 1978 what became the Cultural Council of Palm Beach County, Dreyfoos led efforts that culminated in the 1992 opening of the fully funded Raymond F. Kravis Center for the Performing Arts, the cultural centerpiece of Palm Beach County.
+He remained its board chair until 2007 and remained a board member for life and its single largest donor at $7,000,000.
 As of June 30, 2016, the Kravis Center ranked in theatre venue ticket sales #11 in the world, #6 in the nation, and #1 in Florida.